43 Comments

 https://substack.com/home/post/p-149367880?selection=d4ff5509-4d48-4088-97df-69252488cc59#:~:text=You%20can%20follow%20your%20prude%20protestant%20god%2C%20and%20i%20will%20respect%20that%20to%20a%20degree%2C%20but%20you%20don%E2%80%99t%20get%20to%20call%20me%20a%20degenerate%20for%20liking%20sexy%20women%20in%20classy%20outfits

 This post you wrote is so vile, Rake I won't quote from it, but it shows your true low moral character.
 I have spent my life avoiding people like you as much as possible.
-You know, I met a lot of people like you in air conditioned offices, but none like you in the field.
+You know, I have met a lot of people like you in air conditioned offices, but none like you in the field.

 Your posts across Substack are ridiculously narcissistic, obnoxious, and nihilistic.
 I have never met a Brazillian like you, ever.
 (At least you claim to be from Brazil.)